jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) a right or requirement that is not contemplated by the employee share scheme’s provisions:
   (c) a right or requirement that, at the time it came into existence, had no material risk of operating or no material commercial significance:
   (d) a right or requirement in relation to the transfer of shares, if the right or requirement is 1 that also applies to shares not under the employee share scheme.
+Meaning for employee deferred shares
+(3) Despite subsections (1) and (2), if the shares are employee deferred shares under section EA 4B (Deferred tax for unlisted employee share schemes), the share scheme taxing date is the liquidity event date.
 Example 1 – Simple vesting periodAcme Limited transfers shares worth $10,000 to a trustee on trust for an employee, Alice, of Acme Limited.
 Under the terms of the trust, Alice forfeits, for no consideration, any contingent interest or beneficial ownership in the shares if she leaves the employ of Acme Limited within 3 years of the transfer of the shares to the trustee.
 Alice stays for 3 years, and, under the terms of the trust, the shares are transferred absolutely to her on her 3rd anniversary of employment.
 It is a material risk, for the 3 years after the transfer to the trustee, that the terms of the trust will operate to forfeit any contingent interest or beneficial ownership in the shares.
 Consequently, the share scheme taxing date for Alice’s shares is her 3rd anniversary of employment.
 Example 2 – Vesting subject to misconductAcme Limited transfers shares worth $10,000 to a trustee on trust for an employee, Bob, of Acme Limited.
 Under the terms of the trust, Bob forfeits, for no consideration, any contingent interest or beneficial ownership in the shares if he leaves the employ of Acme Limited because he is dismissed for serious misconduct within 3 years of the transfer of the shares to the trustee.
 It is not a material risk that the terms of the trust will operate to forfeit any contingent interest or beneficial ownership in the shares.
 The risk that Bob will be dismissed for serious misconduct within 3 years is not material.
 Consequently, the share scheme taxing date for Bob’s shares is the date when the shares are transferred to the trustee.